In a nutshell

 Q: How did Zety find out what features would help to keep people from churning?

-A: Two simple solutions: a feedback survey and a post-churn survey—both built with Typeform.
+A: Two simple solutions: a Net Promoter Score (NPS) survey and a post-churn survey—both built with Typeform.
 Let’s dig in.

 Simple, right?
 Hit ‘start’ to see it in action:

 When someone cancels their subscription, they get Zety’s post-churn survey.

 It’s also just two questions, based around the most crucial user issues reported to their Customer Support team.
 A multiple choice question presents the most common reasons, and an “anything else to add” question lets customers elaborate.

 Have a look through it here:

 So, questions set.
 All that’s left now is to listen.

 These two surveys have collected more than 50,000 responses from customers.
 And this has helped Kacper and team strengthen the product by listening to what people want.

 “With NPS, we collect feature requests and improvements that go on our roadmap.”

 “The post-churn survey helps us understand why people stop using our app.
 By quantifying the most common answers, we can determine the most crucial pain points.
 So we learn how to optimize retention, which increases growth.”